DigitalPublishingToolkit/PL-Manual-2016-2017/md/book.md

 Specific ‘rituals’ guide the development of a sprint.
 Each sprint starts with an ideation and planning session, has a mid-sprint translation / transfer session, and ends with a sprint review meeting and retrospective.
 During a sprint, the team has daily stand-up meetings.

 ![](imgs/figure2.png)
-Figure 2.
-MediaLAB Amsterdam Design Process (source: Manual MediaLAB Design Process 2014).
+<p class="caption">Figure 2.
+MediaLAB Amsterdam Design Process (source: Manual MediaLAB Design Process 2014).</p>

-1) DAily Stand-Up Meetings
+1] Daily Stand-Up Meetings

 The daily stand-up meeting takes place at the same time and place of every working day.
-The daily scrum meeting is held in the morning, as it helps set the goal for the coming day’s work.
-These scrum meetings are strictly time-boxed to 15 minutes.
+This meeting is held in the morning, as it helps set the goal for the coming day’s work.
+They are strictly time-boxed to 15 minutes.
 This keeps the discussion brisk and relevant.

 The daily stand-up meeting is not used as a problem-solving or issue resolution meeting.
 Issues raised are usually dealt with immediately after the meeting.
-During the daily scrum, each team member answers the following three questions:
+During the daily stand-up, each team member answers the following three questions:

 1. What did you do yesterday?
 2. What will you do today?
 3. Are there any barriers in your way?

-2) Ideation And Planning
+2] Ideation And Planning

-Every sprint has a ‘ideation and planning’ session.
+Every sprint has an ‘ideation and planning’ session.
 In this session the creative process is triggered by the facilitation of a brainstorm and ideation session in which ideas are identified and quickly sketched.
 The most promising ideas are placed in a hierarchy and a decision is made which of these will be taken along in the sprint.
 After this, tasks are identified, but more importantly the exact sprint goal (and duration) is defined.
 It is important to have a very clear goal, so that the team can break the effort down into smaller pieces that contribute to achieving that goal more smoothly.

-3) Translate and Transfer
+3] Translate and Transfer

 In the middle of the 3-week sprint there is a scheduled ‘translate and transfer’ session in which your team and the project-related researchers come together to translate research insights and decide which things to act on in this sprint or the next (transfer).

-4) Sprint Review
+4] Sprint Review

 After the team has completed the planned deliverables for this sprint it is time for the ‘sprint review’.
 In this meeting, which is organized with all stakeholders present, decisions on progress and how to proceed are made, including next steps and possible needs and wishes.
 Specifically, the team will present the work they did during the sprint and will run through the sprint backlog together with stakeholders.

-5) Sprint Retrospective
+5] Sprint Retrospective

 A ‘sprint retrospective’ is held at the very end of each sprint.
 This is a meeting to reflect on both the results and the processes with the team.
 It is meant to change, improve, or stick to the way you work and function as a team.

-## <span id="programme"(#programme)</span>
+## <span id="programme">Program</span>
 <!-- add some text here -->

 ### <span id="workshops">Workshops, Masterclasses and Lectures</span>
 During the semester we offer you several possiblities to expand your knowledge and experience via workshops, masterclasses and lectures.

-### <span id="scrum">SCRUM</span>
+## <span id="scrum">SCRUM</span>
-To structure the collaborative process of your project, we use the Scrum method.
+To structure the collaborative process of your project, we use the Scrum method discussed above.
 By setting clearly defined goals and dividing roles and tasks between team members, the method allows for an iterative approach to challenges and breaks larger goals up into achievable parts.
 During this workshop you will familiarize yourself with this way of working.

 ### <span id="presentation">Pitch Training</span>
 Working on a project for a client means that you have to present your research, findings, plans and advice to them in a professional manner.
 This training is designed to help you make well structured and convincing pitch.

 ### <span id="publishing">Experimental Publishing</span>
 Experimental approaches to publishing in the art and design fields can trigger the development of unexpected understandings of design flows.
-IN this workshop we will explore the Post-Digital Publishing Archive, an online archive which aim is to collect, categorize, and relate experimental publishing projects.
-So we will use its current structure as a sandbox for developing different forms of archiving through layout, new functionalities, and different literary approachs.
+In this workshop we will explore the Post-Digital Publishing Archive, an online archive that aims to collect, categorize, and connect experimental publishing projects.
+We will use its current structure as a sandbox for developing different forms of archiving through layout, new functionalities, and different literary approaches.

 ### <span id="ideation">Frame Insights and Ideation</span>
 In this workshop students recheck their understanding of the problem at hand.
 In order to generate good ideas it is vital to make them a good fit with their context.
-The workshop introduces several fast-paced and productive exercises that can be used to generate lots of ideas in a short time frame.
+The workshop introduces several fast-paced and productive exercises that can be used to generate lots of ideas in a short time.
 Teams then try to cluster the ideas into potential solutions.
 The most important goals of the workshop are to have fun, open your mind, and change the way you look at the world.

 ### <span id="ux">User Experience Design</span>
 This workshop engages the teams in a hands-on 'design for experience' practice.
 By introducing a systematic approach to designing products that deliberately elicit predefined emotional responses, the workshop aims to facilitate a shift from an intuitive to a structured and manageable perspective on user experience in conceptual design processes.